-The Nintendo E3 2021 Direct ended on a high, showcasing The Legend of Zelda: Breath of the Wild sequel gameplay in a dazzling new trailer that also confirmed a 2022 release window.
+The Nintendo E3 2021 Direct ended on a high, showcasing The Legend of Zelda: Tears of the Kingdom gameplay in a dazzling new trailer that also confirmed a 2022 release window.
 While the sizzle reel was fairly snappy, it tucked in glimpses at a number of new features, areas, and mechanics coming to the long-awaited JRPG, including a few things you may have missed on first viewing.
 So you'll want to keep reading for our full Breath of the Wild 2 gameplay breakdown

 We've gone through the new Legend of Zelda: Breath of the Wild 2 trailer, frame by frame, to discover what we can from our latest look at the upcoming Nintendo Switch exclusive.
 We've tried to pick out as much as we can in this Zelda: Breath of the Wild 2 gameplay trailer breakdown but, if you reckon we've missed something, let us know in the comments below!
 Otherwise, stay tuned to our E3 2021 guide for all the details on the latest announcements and reveals from this week.